VanOns/filament-attachment-library/docs/basic-usage/handling-attachments.md

             AttachmentField::make('featured_image'),
             // Or if you want to store attachments in the attachments relationship with a specific collection name AttachmentField::make('gallery')->relationship(),
+            // Or if you want to store attachments in the attachments relationship with no collection name AttachmentField::make('documents')->relationship()->collection(null),
         ]);
 }
 ```